 The BC SPCA is opposed to keeping, breeding, selling or trafficking exotic wild animals.
 Whether it’s as pets, for roadside zoos, travelling attractions or for the entertainment industry, these activities lead to animal suffering and can have negative consequences for the natural environment.
+Help end the cruel trade in exotic wild animals by signing the federal petition.

 Read our positions on exotic pets and wild and exotic animals in zoos, aquariums and other permanent captivity.